mlhess-class/developers.home-assistant/docs/supervisor.md

 sidebar_label: Introduction
 ---

-The Supervisor allows the user to manage their Home Assistant installation from Home Assistant.
+The Supervisor Module allows the user to manage their Home Assistant installation from Home Assistant.
 The Supervisor has the following responsibilities:

 - Run Home Assistant Core
 - Update Home Assistant Core.
 Automatically roll back if the update fails.